×

 9. Cleland Wildlife Park – Set a date with your favourite furry friends

 Located just 20 minutes from Adelaide, this nature retreat is home to over 130 species of Australian wildlife.
 Here you can feed kangaroos, hold a koala and discover native wildlife.
-We recommend opting for our Cleland Wildlife Park Experience.
+We recommend opting for the Cleland Wildlife Park Experience.
 It includes a pit stop at Mount Lofty to soak in the city views, a koala close-up experience, and even a gift voucher for the Cleland Gift Shop.

 10. Barossa Valley – Discover the legendary wine region